lntricate1/SubTick/README.md

 `-` = todo, `+` = done, `~` = in progress, `~~` = someone else is on it

 - `-` Fix compat with lithium.
-- `-` Fix an issue with tile ticks when one dimension is frozen and another isn't.
 - `-` Allow the client to animate moving blocks 1 by 1, to show the movement when ticking BlockEntities.
 - `-` Fix some chunk unloading stuff with player movement while frozen.
 - `-` etc... (aka put it on cmp and have people report bugs)

 - `~~` Fix compat with multimeter.
+- `+` Fix an issue with tile ticks when one dimension is frozen and another isn't.
+- `+` Fix fluidTick stepping saying "tile ticks".
 - `~` Add QOL stuff to command syntax.
 - `+` Capitalize dimension names.
 - `+` Fix compat with g4mespeed.